 The United States established diplomatic relations with Sudan in 1956, following its independence from joint administration by Egypt and the United Kingdom.
 Sudan broke diplomatic relations with the United States in 1967 after the start of the Arab-Israeli War.
 Relations were reestablished in 1972.
-In the 1990s, Sudan’s links with international terrorist organizations led the United States to designate Sudan a state sponsor of terrorism in 1993 and suspend U.S. Embassy operations in 1996.
+Sudan established links with international terrorist organizations resulting in the United States to designation of Sudan as a state sponsor of terrorism in 1993 and to the suspension of U.S. Embassy operations in 1996.
 The U.S. Embassy was reopened in 2002.

-The United States played a key role in helping create the 2005 Comprehensive Peace Agreement (CPA) between Sudan and South Sudan that laid the groundwork for South Sudan's 2011 independence referendum and secession.
+The United States played a key role in helping create the 2005 Comprehensive Peace Agreement (CPA) between Sudan and Sudan Peoples’ Liberation Movement (SPLM) that laid the groundwork for South Sudan's 2011 independence referendum and secession.
 Several disputes between Sudan and South Sudan remain unresolved post-independence, including border demarcation and the status of the Abyei region.
-The United States supports the efforts of the African Union High-Level Implementation Panel to help the parties work through these issues.
+The United States supports international efforts of the African Union to help the countries work through these issues.
 Another issue unresolved by the CPA was the status within Sudan of Southern Kordofan and Blue Nile states – the “Two Areas.”
 Popular consultations called for in the CPA were precluded by the resumption of military action against the SPLM – North in those states.
 The fighting has continued into 2015.

-U.S. policy in Sudan seeks to achieve a definitive end to gross human rights abuses and conflicts, including in Darfur, Blue Nile and Southern Kordofan, and encouraging an open and inclusive political dialogue, to address the real causes of Sudan’s persistent internal conflicts, and to ensure that Sudan does not provide a safe haven for international terrorists.
+U.S. policy in Sudan is focused on achieving a definitive end to gross human rights abuses and conflicts, including in Darfur, Blue Nile and Southern Kordofan, and encouraging an open and inclusive political dialogue, to address the real causes of Sudan’s persistent internal conflicts, and to ensure that Sudan does not provide a safe haven for international terrorists.

 U.S. Assistance to Sudan

-In the face of widespread humanitarian needs caused by conflict, displacement and natural disasters, the United States has been a major donor of humanitarian aid to the people of Sudan throughout the last quarter century.
+In the face of widespread humanitarian needs caused by conflict, displacement, and natural disasters, the United States has been a major donor of humanitarian aid to the people of Sudan throughout the last quarter century.
 The United States supports democratic development in Sudan, as well as a transition from emergency assistance to development assistance where conditions and security allow.
 From FY2002 to FY2015, the United States provided $7.1 billion for humanitarian, transition and reconstruction assistance, and peacekeeping support in Sudan.
 No U.S. assistance is provided directly to the Government of Sudan.

 Bilateral Economic Relations

-In 1997, the United States imposed comprehensive economic, trade and financial sanctions against Sudan due to its support for international terrorism, ongoing efforts to destabilize neighboring governments and the prevalence of human rights violations.
+In 1997, the United States imposed comprehensive economic, trade and financial sanctions against Sudan due to its support for international terrorism, ongoing efforts to destabilize neighboring governments, and the prevalence of human rights violations.
 In 2007, the United States imposed new economic sanctions on Sudan in response to the government’s continued complicity in violence occurring in the Darfur region of Sudan.
-The sanctions block assets of Sudanese citizens implicated in Darfur violence and sanction additional companies owned or controlled by the Government of Sudan.
-Sanctions underscore the U.S. commitment to ending the suffering of the millions of Sudanese affected by the crisis in Darfur.
+The sanctions block the assets of Sudanese citizens implicated in Darfur violence and sanction companies owned or controlled by the Government of Sudan.
+Sanctions underscore the U.S. commitment to ending the suffering of millions of Sudanese affected by the crisis in Darfur.
 The Treasury Department’s Office of Foreign Asset Control (OFAC) has also issued several general licenses which, under certain conditions, authorize the exportation and re-exportation to Sudan of food and agricultural equipment, medicine and medical devices, and personal telecommunication software and hardware, and also permit specific academic and professional exchanges.